BjornWilliams/DocsVersaTul/docs/source/efcore.rst

     // Create BaseRepository that inherits from BaseRepository<TEnity, TKey>
     // this will ensure all CRUD functionality is supported by every repository that inherits
     // from this base.
-Also specifing the TKey value as ``int`` to reduce complexity.
+Also specifying the TKey value as ``int`` to reduce complexity.
     // project specific DbContext should also be exposed from this class. public abstract class BaseRepository<TEnity> : BaseRepository<TEnity, int> where TEnity : class, new() {